MingyuYang-Yale/BENG469/SP25/Lab0-Basic of HPC and OOD/README.md

 * All storage areas have quotas, both size and file count
 * If you hit your limit, jobs fail
 * Home quota is per user, small
-* Project, scratch60 has a group quota shared with your group, large
+* Project, scratch has a group quota shared with your group, large

 ## Transfer Data